SEO Optimization

 JPEG, PNG, WebP, AVIF, HEIC.
 All processing stays in your browser.

 Default target is 100KB.
 Prioritize the largest visible image on each page first, since it usually determines your LCP score.
+The format toggle defaults to JPEG, switch it to WebP for the smaller next-gen file size.

 Where image compression affects SEO most